crykn/libgdx-screenmanager/README.md

 The following example shows how to use libgdx-screenmanager in your code.
 You can find the full example [here](https://github.com/crykn/libgdx-screenmanager/tree/master/src/example).

-The library is very easy to use: The game has to extend `ManagedGame`, all screen have to inherit from `ManagedScreen`.
+The library is very easy to use: The game has to extend `ManagedGame`, all screens have to inherit from `ManagedScreen`.
 To push a screen, `game.getScreenManager().pushScreen(screen, transition)` has to be called.
 If no transition should be used, just call `pushScreen(screen, null)`.

 ```java
 public class MyGdxGame extends ManagedGame<ManagedScreen, ScreenTransition> {